meglecz/mkCOInr/doc/content/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Your custom database is composed of two files:
     - the dereplicated sequence file (tutorial/custom/COInr_custom.tsv)
     - the last version of the taxonomy file (tutorial/custom/2_add_taxids/taxonomy_updated.tsv)

-For simplicity, move the updated taxonomy file to the folder where the sequence file is found.
+For simplicity, move the updated taxonomy file to the same folder as the sequence file.

 .. code-block:: bash

 	mv tutorial/custom/2_add_taxids/taxonomy_updated.tsv tutorial/custom/taxonomy_updated.tsv

-This database can be further customized, or you can simply format it to be ready for your taxonomic assignment program by the :ref:`format_db.pl <format_db_reference>` script.
+This database can be further customized, or you can simply be formated to your taxonomic assignment program by the :ref:`format_db.pl <format_db_reference>` script.